Sex offender moves to Apache Junction, police say

 The sex offender has advised the Apache Junction Police Department that he will be living at the listed location.
 This person is not wanted by the Apache Junction police or any other law enforcement agency at this time.

-Marlon J. Dixon, 40, is living in the 1400 block of East Scenic Street in Apache Junction.
-He is 5 feet 10 inches tall, weighs 226 pounds and has black hair and brown eyes.
+Michael L. Gregory, 50, has moved to the 2500 block of West Superstition Boulevard.
+He is 5 feet 7 inches tall, weighs 230 pounds and has brown hair and hazel eyes.

-Mr. Dixon was convicted in 2002 for sexual assault of a child.
+Mr. Gregory was convicted in 2008 for attempted molestation of a child.
 His victim was a 15-year-old female who was known to him.

 “This notification is not intended to increase fear; rather it is to inform the community of a sex offender living in the city and to comply with ARS 13-3825, community notification on sex offenders,” Rob McDaniel, AJPD’s community resource coordinator, said in the release.